sithmel/Do-androids-dream-of-electric-duck/README.md

 Every interface constitutes a contract: a promise to support a set of methods and attributes.

+This constitutes the base of what we call a "typing system"
 ---
 ### Duck typing
 ![A book](./imgs/pig.jpg "A pig nose")